siosbigdata/shirokane/README.md

 OSS Dashboard
 =========
-This is a dashboard of BigData graph.
+This system is a dashboard of BigData graph.

 Attention
 =========
 This system takes advantage of PostgreSQL.
 This system is made ​​by the basis of Ruby on Rails4.
 This system is compatible with Japanese and English.
 Please create a language file when using other languages​​.
+Please be careful config/database.yml file because not enough.

 License
 =========